 We maintain information security safeguards to protect your Personal Information.
 We protect your Personal Information using encryption, and utilise firewalls to protect our computer network from hackers.
 We take reasonable steps designed to prevent unauthorised access, use and alteration of Personal Information, but cannot guarantee the security of such information.

-We require you to select a username and password.
-To minimise the chance that someone can guess your password, we require passwords with a minimum length of 8 characters, including numbers and upper and lower case letters.
 Please note that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 Therefore, we cannot guarantee its absolute security.

 Data Protection Laws

 In jurisdictions with data protection laws, we will ensure that individuals can exercise all relevant informational rights regarding their Personal Information we process, including the rights of access and correction, to prevent direct marketing, block processing, and erase data.
 Your data may be securely transferred to affiliated companies, some of which are located outside of the European Union.
 Panoply has put in place measures to ensure that adequate protection is provided to such data transfers.
 For example, Panoply has executed Standard Data Protection Clauses (“SDPC”) for the purpose of transferring certain personal information from the European Economic Area.
 EU residents whose personal information is handled under these SDPC may request a copy of the agreement from Panoply through the contact details listed below.

 Our websites and applications includes links to other websites (including but not limited to Facebook and Twitter) whose privacy practices may differ from those of Panoply.
 If you submit personal information to any of those websites, your information is governed by their privacy statements.
 We encourage you to carefully read the privacy statement of any website you visit.